windowsair/wireless-esp8266-dap/README.md

 - Windows: [usbip-win](https://github.com/cezanne/usbip-win) .
 - Linux: Distributed as part of the Linux kernel, but we have not yet tested on Linux platform, and the following instructions are all under Windows platform.

-2. Start esp8266 and connect it to the device to be debugged
+2. Start ESP chip and connect it to the device to be debugged

 3. Connect it with usbip: